dreamingfree09/secure-file-drop/docs/DB_SCHEMA.md

 # Database schema & migrations

 This document summarises the database schema and available migration files in `internal/db/`.
+Migrations are embedded and auto-applied on backend startup.

 ## Primary tables